 Engaging the general public in research, and clinical trials in particular, can sometimes be a challenge.
 For trials, this has often acted as a barrier to recruitment from many areas of our society.

-With the emergence of the COVID-19 pandemic it became clear that while our entire society was being effected, some communities were hit harder than others.
+With the emergence of the COVID-19 pandemic, it became clear that while our entire society was being affected, some communities were hit harder than others.
 Those most affected have been the very same communities that have historically been underrepresented in research in the UK.

 We are above all trying hard to work with our local communities.